harness/developer-hub/docs/platform/12_Variables-and-Expressions/harness-variables.md

 :::note

-This feature is currently behind the Feature Flag PIE_EXPRESSION_PLAYGROUND.
-Please contact your Harness CSM to enable it for your account.
+This feature is currently behind the feature flag `PIE_EXPRESSION_PLAYGROUND`.
+Contact [Harness Support](mailto:support@harness.io) to enable the feature.

 :::